 Moreover, you do not have to worry about affording our services—we represent all personal injury clients on a contingency basis.
 To recover our attorney’s fees, we must secure compensation for you, or you owe nothing.
 If we are successful in your case, our firm takes a percentage of the award, which we thoroughly discuss before you hire us.

 Reaching out as soon as possible can help you make the most of our services.
 It will also help you avoid letting South Carolina’s filing deadline go by and thus losing your chance at compensation.
 S.C.
-Ann § 15-3-530 generally gives you only three years to act.
+Ann § 15-3-530 generally gives you only three years to act in a personal injury case.
+Note that deadlines could be different in wrongful death claims.

 Factors That Could Prove Negligence in Your South Carolina Case